-Some examples of possible instances and methods of dealing with them are:
+Some examples of possible instances and methods of dealing with incidents where safe handling is required are:

-- (a) To prevent a child hitting or throwing s/he would be held or blocked at the wrist/lower arm; - (b) To remove a child from a precarious or dangerous position s/he would be lifted at the trunk/underarm; - (c) To stop a child running in risky circumstances s/he would be stopped by adult placing her hand or arm across the child's trunk; - (d) To ensure that a child responds to a request, (eg: to pick up an item) the adult would place her hand over the child's hand, direct it to the required position and "help" the child to begin the task; - (e) To move an unwilling child along, the adult would place one hand on the child's forearm and the other on the child's back.
+- (a) To prevent a child hitting or throwing items s/he would be held by or blocked at the hand / lower arm; - (b) To remove a child from a precarious or dangerous position s/he would be lifted at the trunk/underarm and carried to a safe location; - (c) To stop a child running in risky circumstances s/he would be stopped by adult placing her hand or arm across the child's trunk; - (d) To ensure that a child responds to a request, e.g to come with an adult, their hand would be taken, they would be guided in the direction required.
+If required to help tidy up, a "hand over hand" technique would be used (the adult would place her hand over the child's hand, direct it to the required position and help the child to begin the task). - (e) To move an unwilling child along, the adult would take a child's hand or guide along.